ERMETE-Lab/ROSE-pyforce/README.md

 In addition to these basic tutorials, additional advanced tutorials are also available at `docs/Tutorials/Advanced` folder.

-The snapshots can be downloaded at the following link ... or contact Stefano Riva for further information.
+The snapshots can be downloaded at the following [link](https://doi.org/10.5281/zenodo.19451328) or contact Stefano Riva for further information.

 ### Basic Demo